Jeshibu/Playnite-wiki/Known-Issues.md

 ### UI stuttering when scrolling large lists

 Usually caused by slow hard drive or if GPU acceleration is disabled.
 To mitigate issue make sure that GPU acceleration is enabled and try to enabled `Asynchronous image loading` option.
 Some improvements are also planned in issue [#454](https://github.com/JosefNemec/Playnite/issues/454)

-### Battle.Net games not reported as installed

-Some Battle.Net games can be wrongly reported as uninstalled even if Battle.Net client shows them as installed.
-To fix this open game in Battle.Net client, click `Options` and choose `Scan and Repair`.

-### Battle.Net authentication being lost after some time
-This is a battle.net issue, it likes to invalidate logging session way too soon.
-For now we recommend syncing your library and then switching settings back to syncing only installed games.
-You will need to switch to full sync only when you add new game to your account.
-More information available [here](https://github.com/JosefNemec/Playnite/issues/234).

-### GOG games not reported as installed

-Can occur if the game is installed by importing directory into Galaxy client.
-To fix this open game in Galaxy -> More -> Manage Installation -> Verify / Repair.
-Then refresh library in Playnite from main menu.

-### Steam games on different drivers not getting imported

-Repair Steam installation by redownloading Steam setup.
-Steam installations get sometimes damaged in a weird way that prevents Playnite from detecting all games as installed.

 ### AuthorizationManager check failed error at startup